alikariminik/MyGov-Milestone-Project-3/README.md

 * Be able to Create, Read, Update and Delete data on the database through the website and have these changes reflect instantly on the website (CRUD Functionality)
 * The site should be fully accessible for keyboard users
 * The site should be fully accessible for screen reader users

+### The Structure Plane
+User Story:

+> As a user, I want to be able to view quickly who the current members of the cabinet are.

+Acceptance Criteria:
+* The user should be able to quickly find who the current cabinet members are with just a few clicks.

+Implementation:
+* The website home page will convey to the user what the purpose of the site is with a clear nav bar which allows for easy navigation acorss the websites pages.

+User Story:

+> As a user, I want to be able to view the cabinet members details, see a photo of them and know what positions they hold and also what constituency they represent.

+Acceptance Criteria:
+* The user should be able to easily view the various different cabinet members and their positions within the government as well as the constituency they represent within just a few clicks and scrolling.

+Implementation:
+* This will be achieved by the data displayed on the cabinet page.

+User Story:

+> As a user, I want to be able to create an account so that I can help keep the database up to date, should there be any future changes to the cabinet.

+Acceptance Criteria:
+* Account creation and login is a feature and when a user is logged in, only then can they make changes to the database.

+Implementation:
+* It should be possible for a user to create an account which have some form of password controls like minimum lengths.
+Upon creating an account or logging in, the website should uncover additional functions to allow for CRUD functionality.

+User Story:

+> As a user I want to be able to use this site with my keyboard

+Acceptance Criteria:
+* It should be entirely possible for an individual utilising a keyboard only to be able to click navigate the site.

+Implementation:
+* The user will be able to navigate the site using only a keyboard.
+All buttons and images can be selected utilising both mouse clicks and "keydown" enter.

+User Story:

+> As a user I want to be able to use a screen reader to help use this site.

+Acceptance Criteria:
+* It should be entirely possible for an individual utilising a screen reader to easily utilise the site.

+Implementation:
+* The user will be able to navigate the site utilising a screen reader.